 The OBF uses a unique identity in a tamper resilient hardware that can act as a root of trust, providing the required identity for authentication of remote and dispersed devices, applications and actors in an ICT enabled business value chain.
-By adding the required Key Management, Authentication and Authorization functions, a bootstrapping framework is defined that makes it possible for any application and service provider to provide a higher degree of security to the User and Services.
+By adding the required Key Management, Authentication and

+Authorization functions, a bootstrapping mechanism is defined that makes it possible for any application and service provider to provide a higher degree of security to the User and Services.

-A reference model for such an Open Bootstrap Framework (OBF) is defined below.
+A functional architecture for such an Open Bootstrap Framework (OBF) is defined below.

-6.1 OBF Reference Architecture
+6.2 OBF Functional Architecture

-The elements of the proposed OBF reference model are shown in the diagram below.
+The elements of the OBF are shown in the functional architecture diagram below.